 The flip side of being able to demonstrate quick validation with a marketplace is that I often find it a negative indicator when founders have been playing in a certain area for too long without real data or insight.
 It’s a bit counter-intuitive for me, since I personally value perseverance and grit so highly, but at a certain point wrestling with a problem or market for a long time with no traction becomes a liability and not an asset.

 The second investment red flag I personally have is around what I’d call "overhyping", which can take many forms, ranging from vanity metrics that redefine GMV, to misleading traction around a financing round or even a lack of humility around the dynamics of the industry you’re targeting.
 I know there are advisors out there that teach founders how to fundraise at any cost, but for me personally, honesty in a founding team is an absolutely critical foundation.

 Aside from that, I don’t like looking for "red flags" since, bluntly, they are so easy to find.
 There are a zillion reasons to say no to any investment, and in early stage investing you expect many of your investments not to work out anyways, where a few outperform.
 I find this power law dynamic even stronger in marketplaces, where winners can become enormous, but execution is exceptionally difficult.
 With this in mind, I look for a reason that a particular opportunity can be a dramatic winner.

 I’m fairly industry and geography agnostic, but there are a few theses I have around marketplaces.
 I would love to see more opportunities in all of them.
 More specifically, here are the five categories I’m the most excited about:

 A big thanks to Andrew for always taking the time to share his experience, insights, and helping founders in the community.
-Be sure to also check out the previous group chat that we had with Andrew, which you can see the recording of here.
+Be sure to also check out the recording from our previous group chat with Andrew here.
 You can also connect with Andrew in the Everything Marketplaces community.